IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/indic.md

 <!-- Links to the baselines to be used (descriptions, publications and/or links to models, code) -->

+##Conditions:

+The submissions for the all the language-pairs can for the below 2 conditions:

+1. Constrained Conditions: Only the language data provided with the data here can be used for pre-training the models.
+No data from any other sources can be used for pre-training of the models.

+2. Unconstrained Conditions: Any pre-trained models and any other data can be used for pre-training the models.

 ## Submission

 <!-- Description of expected submission format and submission instructions -->

 ## Evaluation